EGR314Team308/EGR314Team308.github.io/index.md

 </div>
 <br>

-  The ability to adapt and react to changing settings is becoming more and more crucial in today's society, particularly in the fields of robotics and automation.
-Serial sensing and actuation systems are posing as a viable option in this situation for creating machines that can interact with their environment and modify their behavior as necessary.
-These systems combine sensors and actuators to monitor changes in the environment and react to those changes.

-  This project's goal is to investigate the creation of systems for serial sensing and actuation for a range of uses, such as robotics, industrial automation, and environmental monitoring.
-We seek to create and build responsive systems that can adapt to the surrounding environment and increase overall efficiency and effectiveness by utilizing the most recent developments in sensors, actuators, and control algorithms.
-Our goal is to design systems that can not only detect and respond to changes in the environment but also learn from their experiences and improve their performance over time.
+  The goal of this project is to navigate the process of creating systems for serial sensing for a variety of uses for robotics and many others.
+A responsive system will be created and fabricated to be able to adapt to its environement.
+By the utilization of sensors, control algorithims, and actuators, an increase of effectives and efficiency will occur.
+The ultimate goal is to design a system with the ability to detect and respond to changes within the environement.

-  A multidisciplinary approach will be used for the project, combining the knowledge of specialists in both electrical engineering and robotic engineering.
-The ultimate objective is to develop intelligent, autonomous systems that will enhance human interaction with the environment and pave the way for a more sustainable future.
+  A multidisciplinary approach will be used to provide success in this project, which will combine the knowledge and aspects of both Robotic and Electrical Engineering .
+The ultimate objective is to develop an intelligent system that will have the ability to enhance human interaction with the environment and pave the way for a more sustainable future.

 <br><br>

 [Team Organization](TeamOrganization.md)

-First, as a team, we evaluated the needs of the project sequence and reviewed the course syllabus to consider academic points that we need to touch base this semester.
-It very important that each team member knows the requirements of this course and what is expected.
-Therefore, we created five different team charter points to focus on thorught the semester.
+Our team first evaluated the needs of the project and assessed the syllabus to consider academic points that will need to be touched base this semester.
+It is incredibly important that every team member is aware of the requirements of this courses expectations.
+Therefore, a list of five different team charter points was created to focus on during the semester.
 Each point ensures the success of each team memeber in this course along with the success as a team.
 As a team, following these team charter points is very beneficial to the quality and achievement of our course project.
 We have a set goal that we will work on achieving thorught the semester by implementing our team charter onto our weather monitoring system.
 The teams main goal is to use our skills and knowledge and implement it into our project.

 <br>

 [User Needs, Benchmarking, and Requirements](UserNeeds.md)

-After we considered out charter and mission statement, we later moved onto laying out possible user needs and requirements that are needed to the prototype.
-To create user needs, we used existing customer comments to related product to truly capture thier needs and remedy issues they had.
-This enable us to create the most accurate user needs and solutions to create a product that serves customer satisfaction and user friendliness.
+After carefule consideration of our mission statement and charter, we later moved onto laying out potential user needs and requirements that are needed to the prototype.
+To create user needs, we used existing customer comments to similiar products to capture thier needs and recognize solutions to thier issues.
+This allowed us to create the most precise user needs and solutions to create a product that serves customer satisfaction and user friendliness.
 The user needs collected and created were then organized and tranferred into a clear list that will be focused on thorught the creation of this project.
 By doing this, it allows us to use engineering skills to enable these needs within our prototype.

 <br>

 [Design Ideation](DesignIdeation.md)